 Another example?
 French marigolds (Tagetes patula) are supposed to repel harmful root nematodes if you interplant them with vegetables, especially tomatoes.
 But this is one case that has been thoroughly studied by the scientific community.
 Marigolds have no effect whatsoever on root nematodes when used as companion plants, but will control them if the infested area is planted in marigolds alone.
 (Read Marigolds versus Nematodes for further information.)
 So interplanting with marigolds, although it may have other benefits (their flowers will attract pollinators, for example) will do nothing to repel nematodes.

 I religiously planted marigolds among my tomatoes for years and never saw any sign of nematode damage.
-I was therefore convinced the tip worked… until I realized that none of the other gardeners in my community garden had problems with nematodes even though they weren’t growing marigolds.
+I was therefore convinced the tip worked… until I realized that none of the other gardeners in my community garden had no problems with nematodes even though they weren’t growing marigolds.
 I did some research on the subject and it turns out that root nematodes are almost never a problem in home vegetable gardens, at least not in colder climates.
 So why put efforts into preventing a problem you’ll likely never have?
 I haven’t planted marigolds near my tomatoes in over 20 years and have still never had a problem with nematodes.

 Common Sense Planting